crhntr/dom/README.md

 It makes use of the awesome package [andybalholm/cascadia](https://github.com/andybalholm/cascadia).

-The root pacakge specifies some of the dom interfaces; domx has implementations.
+The spec pacakge specifies interfaces; dom has implementations.